Parliamentary.ai

 Overview

-The Personal Responsibility Bill aims to shift more responsibility onto individuals for the consequences of their actions and any lack of common sense, limiting compensation claims unless a clear breach of duty of care by another party or a deliberate act caused the injury.
+The Personal Responsibility Bill aims to shift more responsibility onto individuals for the consequences of their actions and any lack of common sense, limiting the ability to sue for damages in many situations.
+It amends existing laws related to health and safety and contributory negligence.

 Description

-• Health and Safety at Work etc. Act 1974: The bill adds a clause stating that this Act shouldn't impose liability for injuries avoidable through common sense.
+• Health and Safety at Work etc. Act 1974: The bill adds a clause stating that this Act should not impose liability for injuries or damages preventable by the exercise of common sense.

-• Law Reform (Contributory Negligence) Act 1945: It adds a provision that no damages are recoverable if the injured party's fault was a failure to use common sense.
+• Law Reform (Contributory Negligence) Act 1945: An amendment is added stipulating that no damages are recoverable if a person's fault is solely due to a lack of common sense.

 Government Spending